geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 Here you have to enter the details of the web address of your GeoNetwork node.
 This address is important because it will be used to build addresses that access services and data on the GeoNetwork node.
 In particular:

 #. building links to data file uploaded with a metadata record in the editor.
-#. when the OGC CSW server is asked to describe it's capabilities.
+#. when the OGC CSW server is asked to describe its capabilities.
 The GetCapabilities operation returns an XML document with HTTP links to the CSW services provided by the server.
 These links are dynamically built using the host and port values.

 *Protocol* The HTTP protocol used to access the server.
 Choosing http means that all communication with GeoNetwork will be visible to anyone listening to the protocol.
 Since this includes usernames and passwords this is not secure.
 Choosing https means that all communication with GeoNetwork will be encrypted and thus much harder for a listener to decode.

 *Host* The node’s address or IP number.
-If your node is publicly accessible from the Internet, you have to use the machine’s domain/address.
-If your node is hidden into your private network and you have a firewall or web server that redirects incoming calls to the node, you have to enter the public address of the firewall or web server.
+If your node is publicly accessible from the Internet, you have to use the domain name.
+If your node is hidden inside your private network and you have a firewall or web server that redirects incoming requests to the node, you have to enter the public address of the firewall or web server.
 A typical configuration is to have an Apache web server on address A that is publicly accessible and redirects the requests to a Tomcat server on a private address B. In this case you have to enter A in the host parameter.

 *Port* The node’s port (usually 80 or 8080).
 If the node is hidden, you have to enter the port on the public firewall or web server.